 Robin Banks in the Radio Northsea International studio.
-Photographer unknown, the picture was posted on Facebook by Robin.
+Photo by Age Jager (see Flickr for more).

 Robin Adcroft was born and brought up in Cheltenham, Gloucestershire.
 A fan of the sixties pirates, he became involved with the Free Radio Association, a protest group fighting for the survival of offshore